Contents

 - By the height of Abbasid power in the 12th and 13th centuries, early banking and banking services began to develop in the Islamic world.

-Impacts of Trade Along the Silk Roads
+The Effects of the Silk Roads

 Urbanization increased as economies commercialized, and growing numbers of people lived in cities producing products, engaging in commerce, or providing services.